mozilla-releng/releasewarrior-2.0/docs/misc-operations/analyze-update-verify-logs.md

 # How?

-Update verify tasks that have failed should have a `diff-summary.log` in their artifacts.
+Update verify tasks that have failed usually have a `diff-summary.log` in their artifacts.
 This file shows you all of the differences found for each update tested.
 In the diffs, `source` is an older version Firefox that a MAR file from the current release has been applied to, and `target` is the full installer for the current release.

 Here's an example of a very alarming difference:
 ```